 Social Subjects continue to offer pupils the opportunity to go on overseas trips.
-S4 pupils recently visited China and S5/6 pupils visited Iceland in June.
+S4 pupils recently visited China and S5/6 pupils recently visited Iceland.

 Within BGE, S1 classes continue to receive presentations from ZooLab as part of their topic on the Tropical Rainforest.
 Pupils get the opportunity to see and hold many different animals.